codemagic-ci-cd/codemagic-docs/content/getting-started/getting-started.md

 weight: 2
 ---

 Codemagic allows you to build, test and publish Flutter apps (Android, iOS, web, macOS, Linux), native Android and iOS apps, native apps containing Flutter modules, Flutter widgets and Flutter packages.
-Projects can be configured via GIU (Flutter projects only) or using [`codemagic.yaml`](../building/yaml) (all projects).
+Projects can be configured via GUI (Flutter projects only) or using [`codemagic.yaml`](../building/yaml) (all projects).

 Upon login, Codemagic will automatically display the list of apps in the [connected repositories](./signup#connecting-several-repository-accounts).
 If you want to build an app that is not available through the account you signed up with, you can [add the app from custom source](./adding-apps-from-custom-sources).